 BALANCING THE BUDGET

-The logical approach for most enterprises is striking a healthy balance between travel avoidance and lavish expensive reimbursement policies.
+The logical approach for most enterprises is striking a healthy balance between travel avoidance and lavish reimbursement policies.
 Research shows transformational leadership is highly effective for achieving financial and performance goals throughout the organization.

 What does this look like in the real world?
 Create clear expectations for employees – then get out of the way.
 Controlling costs through restrictive policies and disproportionate micromanagement tactics is one approach.
 Shifting responsibility for achieving financial goals is another.